arkgast/blockchain-developer-bootcamp-final-project/avoiding_common_attacks.md

 ## SWC-107 - Reentrancy Attack

-- [ ] Make sure all internal state changes are performed before the call is executed.
+- [x] Make sure all internal state changes are performed before the call is executed.
 This is known as the Checks-Effects-Interactions pattern.

-- [ ] Use a reentrancy lock (ie. OpenZeppelin's ReentrancyGuard.
+- [x] Use a reentrancy lock (ie. OpenZeppelin's ReentrancyGuard.

+Reentrancy attack is prevented by using internal states.

 ## SWC-108 - State Variable Default Visibility